 Only the French population was monitored over a period covering years without and with harvest.
-The harvest pressure, that is defined into a binary variable (no harvest / harvest), affects on average negatively both the recruitment rate and the adult survival for this population, as expected.
-If it explains only 4.6% of the variance of the adult survival, this value raises to 19.3% for the recruitment rate of the French population.
-The harvest pressure applied in France is thus a factor that likely induces a strong juvenile mortality that impacts the recruitment rate, but a negligible mortality on the adults.
+Harvest pressure, that was defined here as a binary variable (no harvest / harvest), negatively affects both recruitment rate and adult survival for this population, as expected.
+If it explains only 4.6% of the variance in adult survival, this value raises to 19.3% for the recruitment rate of the French population.
+The harvest pressure applied in France is thus a factor that likely induces a strong juvenile mortality that impacts the recruitment rate, but a negligible mortality onto the adults.
 This conclusion is obviously opposed to the hypothesis that the heterogeneity in immature individuals would dampen the effect of the harvest pressure on the resulting recruitment rate.
 Two points can however explain this apparent discrepancy.
-Since the management targeted the eradication of this ruddy duck population, the harvest on immatures might be simply far higher than what the population could compensate and finally affects the recruitment rate.
+Since management targeted the eradication of this ruddy duck population, the harvest of immatures might simply be far greater than what the population could compensate, and finally affects the recruitment rate.
 Also, the population started to be controlled when it was still growing at a high rate, so immature individuals were not suffering from density-dependent effects and were consequently sensitive to any additional mortality sources, like the new harvest pressure for instance.
-The low impact of the harvest on adult survival compared to the recruitment rate might be due to the timing of the management strategy adopted in France.
-Since the culling efficiency is poor on the wintering spot, most of control operations occured in summer just after the reproduction, when the proportion of immature birds is the largest.
+The low impact of harvest on adult survival compared to recruitment rate might be due to the timing of the management strategy adopted in France.
+Since the culling efficiency is poor on the wintering spot, most control operations occured in summer just after breeding, when the proportion of immature birds is the largest in the population.

 The UK population depleted from 2005, which also corresponds to a significant increase of the harvest effort.
 Even if only a few data from the sampling method are available before and after this year, it seems that the recruitment rate is not affected by this increase of harvest, but was already in the lower range of the recruitment rate of the French population when it was exploited.
-On the other hand, the adult survival dropped significantly from 2005.
-This differs strongly from the response of the French population to the harvest.
+On the other hand, adult survival dropped significantly from 2005.
+This differs strongly from the response of the French population to harvest.
 Unlike in France, a significant part of the control operations in UK occured in winter, which could explain this difference.
-Indeed, winter corresponds to the season just before the reproduction period, when the proportion of immatures in the population is the lowest, the juvenile survival being far lower than adults (e.g. Arnold, 2018).
+Indeed, winter corresponds to the season just before the breeding period, when the proportion of immatures in the population is the lowest, natural juvenile survival being far lower than that of adults (e.g. Arnold, 2018).
 The adult survival seems then mostly affected by the harvest pressure applied in winter.

-The different responses to the harvest pressure of the two ruddy duck populations demonstrate that it is necessary to account for the time window over which the harvest occurs to produce proper predictions.
+The different responses to the harvest pressure of the two ruddy duck populations demonstrate that it is necessary to account for the time window over which harvest occurs to produce proper predictions.
 Controlling a waterfowl population is then not only a question about how big should be the harvest effort, but also mostly when this effort should focus within a year to be efficient.
 These first insights suggest that further investigation on this topic would be valuable to calibrate the response of the population to different harvest regimes.

 4.3 Implication in waterfowl management